bumperactive-com/how-to/bicep-usage.md

             ![](images/bicep-usage5.png)

                 - Notice the reddish color.
-                - This color will always correspond to preorder status.
+                - This color will always correspond to preorder products.

             + This is a **product template**.
             ![](images/bicep-usage6.png)